-You need a licence to drive on Québec roads.
+A driver’s licence is required to drive on Québec roads.
 The SAAQ applies precise rules in issuing a Québec driver's licence or exchanging a driver's licence issued outside Québec.
-People who are non-residents may drive, under certain conditions.

 To get a Québec driver's licence or to exchange a driver's licence issued elsewhere for a Québec licence, the first step is to contact the SAAQ by telephone to make an appointment.
 You cannot make an appointment over the Internet.

-In order to determine your status, the clerk on the phone will ask you which documents you have in your possession (birth certificate, Permanent Resident Card, passport, etc.).
-Have these in hand when calling, as it will help the clerk determine your situation.
+The clerk on the telephone will ask you which official documents you have in your possession: birth certificate, Permanent Resident Card, passport, etc. This will help the clerk determine your status.